 Only ONE community can say it has the BEST drinking water – but is it YOUR community?
 Enter the Great Northern Drinking Water Competition to see if your drinking water is the best!

 1. Bring 1 litre of drinking water to the conference from your water treatment plant, water truck or tap in a glass jar.
 The water can pick up a taste from the container so be sure the container is glass.

 2. Give your water to the conference coordinator before 4:30 p.m. on Tuesday, November 28th.

-- Communities that do not meet the current requirements of the NWT and Nunavut Public Water Supply Regulations will be disqualified.
+3. Remember only water that is considered safe to drink is eligible.
+If your community has had a boil water advisory in the last year your water will be disqualified.
+Also, communities that do not meet the current requirements of the NWT and Nunavut Public Water Supply Regulations will be disqualified.

 2016 – Congratulations Cape Dorset!

 There were 12 communities competing for the Great Northern Drinking Water Contest trophy, the most there have ever been!
-Arviat, Behchoko, Cape Dorset, Fort Liard, Fort Simpson, Fort Smith, Gjoa Haven, Hay River, Inuvik, Norman Wells, Paulatuk and Tsiigehtchi all entered samples.
-The Municipality of Cape Dorset was the winner and took home the coveted trophy with Steven Pootoogook and David Saila accepting the award from Board member Justin Hazenberg!
+Arviat, Behchoko, Cape Dorset, Fort Liard, Fort Simpson, Fort Smith, Gjoa Haven, Hay River, Inuvik, Norman Wells, Paulatuk and Tsiigehtchic all entered samples.
+The Municipality of Cape Dorset was the winner and took home the coveted trophy with Steven Faichney and David Saila accepting the award from Board member Justin Hazenberg!